- Monthly Theme: Erotic Thrillers

-Sean: The female body gets like, totally dissed by this movie.
-The movie has a black sense of humor about it, too.
+Sean: The female body gets, like, totally dissed by this movie.
+The movie has Hitch’s typical brand of black humor turned up to 11.

-Kristine: And then the breaking of her fingers to retrieve the pin…
+Kristine: The breaking of her fingers to retrieve the pin…

-Sean: I mean, we were cracking up when dead Babs’ feet kept kicking Rusk in the face.
+Sean: We were cracking up when dead Babs’ feet kept kicking Rusk in the face.
 But the fingers breaking literally made me curl up in the fetal position and rock.

-Kristine: I loved that, Bab’s general revenge upon Rusk during that whole scene.
-Which leads me to… I rarely read reviews of films we watch.
-But I read Ebert’s review of this and he was talking about the potato truck scene.
+Kristine: I loved that, just Bab’s general revenge upon Rusk during that whole scene.
+Which leads me to… You know I rarely read reviews of films we watch, but I read Ebert’s review of this and he was talking about the potato truck scene.

 Sean: What did he say about it?

 Kristine: He was talking about how even though we hate Rusk, during that scene we empathize with his panic and frustration and sort of hate Babs for being an uncooperative and cumbersome dead body that might incriminate him.
 I agree that it was a funny scene, and I was laughing and delighted that she was fucking with him from beyond the grave, but I also was stressed out FOR him.

 Sean: Yeah.
 The scene is amazing because it fucks with our sense of identification.

 Sean: I wanted him to get caught the whole time, but I was still stressed out.

 Sean: What did dummy E-bear say about Frenzy?
 Did he love it?